-I have included nearly two hundred articles covering various areas of Biblical studies.
+I have included over two hundred articles covering various areas of Biblical studies.
 Some contain general information for the historical and cultural background of the Old or New Testaments.
 Others contain more topical discussions on some controversial subjects.
 Do take time to browse through them.
 Over the next months and years, I will be adding many more articles, so do bookmark this site and return again.

 I have arranged the articles in a number of different categories.
 Please select the link on the left or below:

 Pages which look at issues relevant to the whole Bible, such as the Canon of Scripture, as well as doctrinal and theological issues

 Articles which give additional information about the history and culture of the first century, giving helpful background knowledge for the Gospels and Paul's travels.

 New Testament Studies